 Many people don’t know what to make with an eggplant.
 You can grill them, roast them, bake them, fry them, stuff them.
 The possibilities are endless.
 They don’t have a distinct flavour so most eggplant dishes feature other ingredients as the flavour.
-Eggplant Parmesan is my favourite way enjoy these purple beauties.
+Eggplant Parmesan is my favourite way to enjoy these purple beauties.
 Yes, you’ll have lots of dishes to wash but trust me, it’s so worth it!

 When buying eggplant, choose one that feels heavy and doesn’t have any dark or soft spots.
-You can refer to them as “aubergine” in front of your friends and they’ll think you’re fancy!
+You can refer to them as “aubergine” in front of your friends and they’ll think you’re smart.
 That’s what they call them in England.
-And in France too I think…..
+And in France too I think.

 Now set up your assembly line for breading.
 Flour then egg then breadcrumbs.
 Season all three dips with salt and pepper, add some cold water to the eggs and add dried oregano and basil as well as some grated Parmesan to the breadcrumbs.
 I like to use Panko breadcrumbs because they’re the crunchiest.

-Heat a wide frying pan with about 1/4 inch of oil to medium heat.
+Use a wide frying pan with about 1/4 inch of oil on medium-high heat.
 You can use any light oil that can withstand heat such as canola or vegetable.
-Olive oil can’t withstand the high temperature but you can add some to the other oil if you like.
+Olive oil can’t withstand the high temperature needed to brown your eggplant slices.
 Test the oil with a tiny drop of water.
 If it cracks and bubbles it’s ready.
 If it isn’t hot enough your eggplant will absorb the oil.
 In batches of 3 or 4, dip each slice in flour, then egg then breadcrumbs and fry until golden brown on each side.
 If possible, do this outside so your kitchen doesn’t stink.

-Mr. H says he would like them just like this while they’re warm and crunchy.
-Adding sauce and cheese and baking them does seem to be counter productive after frying them crispy, however they do need to cook a bit more for that creamy interior and there’s only a small amount of sauce.
+Mr. H likes to eat them just like this while they’re warm and crunchy.
+Adding sauce and cheese and then baking Eggplant Parmesan does seem to be counter productive after frying them crispy, however they do need to cook a bit more for that creamy interior and there’s only a small amount of sauce.
 Plus you want the cheese to melt and coat the slices.

 Preheat the oven to 350.
-Put a ladle of marinara sauce in the bottom of a 9×13 baking dish and spread evenly.
-Put one layer of eggplant slices in the pan, overlapping as necessary to fit them all in but avoiding piling them on top of each other.
+Put a ladle of marinara sauce in the bottom of large baking dish and spread evenly.
+Lay your eggplant slices in the pan, overlapping as necessary to fit them all in but avoiding piling them on top of each other.
 Pour a thin line of sauce over each row, not too much.
 Grate some Parmesan over slices and top with shredded mozzarella cheese.
 You don’t need the whole jar of marinara but if you’re making pasta to serve with your Eggplant Parmesan you can use the rest to toss with the pasta.